wavemaker/docs/learn/app-development/app-security/openid-auth.md

 ### Example

 Twitter is a well-known social media application.
 This application also uses OpenID authentication.
-As soon as the user tries to login, user is provided with few identity providers like Gmail and Apple.
+As soon as the user tries to login, user is provided with few identity providers like Google and Apple.
 User can then choose a desired identity provider to log into Twitter.

 ## Why OpenID Authentication?

 OpenID Authentication comes with many advantages.
 Some important reasons to choose OpenID authentication are:

-### Simple Sign-up process

-In WaveMaker user is provided with few secure identities by OpenID providers like Google, Facebook and so on, that allows the user to login with a single click.
-This removes the efforts and time that user spends to feed the redundant information to use an application.

 ### Minimum efforts to maintain usernames and passwords: